Ammonium permanganate: Properties

-Ammonium permanganate is a strong oxidizer, owing to its permanganate anion, and it is a moderately strong explosive, owing to the combination of oxidizer permanganate anion and reducing ammonium cation.
-Dry ammonium permanganate can detonate by heat, shock, or friction, and it may explode at temperatures above 140 °F (60 °C).
+Ammonium permanganate is a strong oxidizer, owing to its permanganate anion, and it is a moderately strong explosive, owing to the combination of the oxidizing permanganate anion and the reducing ammonium cation.
+Dry ammonium permanganate can be detonated by heat, shock, or friction, and it may explode at temperatures above 140 °F (60 °C).

 Ammonium permanganate decomposes explosively to manganese dioxide, nitrogen, and water: